realnitinworks/memory-game/README.md

 This project is a game application developed using React and Bootstrap4.

-## Game Play
+## GamePlay

 The user is presented with a set of unexposed cards when the game is launched.
 Each card holds a random number beneath.
 There are exactly 2 cards holding the same number.

 ![Game Launch](/screenshots/memory_card_game_react_initial_screen.jpg)

 The user needs to flip a card to expose the number it holds.
-He then have to find a corresponding matching card.
+He then has to find a corresponding matching card.
 If the cards match, the cards remain exposed, otherwise they get flipped back.
 At any stage during the game, the user could reset the game.

 ![Game Progress](/screenshots/memory_card_game_react_game_in_progress.jpg)